Warning: This blog post (learning to dry camp) might make you a better human.

-Funny, but also, it's serious.
-Go look at the inside of any retail store.
+Funny, but also it's serious.
+Look at the inside of any retail store.

 Every single object in there is just a certain timeline away from being trash.
-It's incredibly sad when you finally see it that way.
+It's unfortunate when you finally see it that way.

-I don't look at stores or shopping in general the same whatsoever anymore.
-These days, I try not to buy things unless they are absolutely essential.
+I don't look at stores or shopping, in general, the same whatsoever anymore.
+These days, I try not to buy things unless they are essential.

 But I'm not perfect.

 When boondocking, It goes without saying that you should NEVER leave your trash at your site.

 Getting to know the requirements your RV has for camping off-the-grid has many benefits.